 - 1 1/4 teaspoons kosher salt

-- 1/2 teaspoon cayenne pepper — plus additional to taste
+- 1/2 teaspoon cayenne pepper plus additional to taste

-- 1 small bunch kale — trimmed and chopped (about 8 ounces)
+- 1 small bunch kale trimmed and chopped (about 8 ounces)

-- 2 cans black-eyed peas — (15 ounce cans) (about 3 1/2 cups), drained and rinsed
+- 2 cans (15-ounces) black-eyed peas drained and rinsed (about 3 1/2 cups)

-- 1 can fire-roasted diced tomatoes — (14 ounces)
+- 1 can (14-ounces) fire-roasted diced tomatoes

-- Prepared brown rice — for serving
+- Prepared brown rice for serving

-- Chopped green onions — optional for serving
+- Chopped green onions optional for serving

-Heat the oil in a large, deep skillet or Dutch oven over medium heat.
+- Heat the oil in a large, deep skillet or Dutch oven over medium heat.
 Add the red and green bell peppers, celery, carrots, and garlic and cook, stirring occasionally, until beginning to brown, about 8 minutes.

 - Working in small handfuls, stir in the kale, stirring after each addition to let it wilt slightly before adding another handful.
 Cook and stir until you can fit all of the kale in the pot.